 Subjective Diagnosis and Limitations to Psychiatric Diagnosis

-25. Psychological and psychiatric diagnosis are unlike any true medical diagnosis that are discovered and or found in the lab or with real tissue and medical evidence.
+Psychological and psychiatric diagnosis are unlike any true medical diagnosis that are discovered and or found in the lab or with real physiological tissue (i.e. with real medical evidence).
 Psychiatric diagnosis are really phenomenological concepts and metaphors (i.e. like a sick fiscal policy), and in that regard, when a patient is given a diagnostic label, it is for simply having or not having a certain thought or feeling and or doing or not doing a certain behavior.
 There are no biological tests, scans or laboratory findings to review when arriving at a diagnoses (other than ruling out true medical conditions).
-Real diseases like cancer and diabetsis were and are found by a doctor through patho-physiological examination and with real tissue matter.
+Real diseases like cancer and diabetes were, and are, found by a doctor through physiological tissue examination and with an standard non subjective cutoff valuation.
 Psychiatric diagnosis were, and are, created ever few years by a group of doctors who are nearly 100% all paid by drug companies to create (make up) new disorder (i.e. "illnesses").
 There is no actual disease found, or an actual patient, just a vote on whether to create a new label, call it a disease and then begin telling everyone they can treat it.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM), the book published by the American Psychiatric Association and used for diagnosing people, has developed and grown to over 700 diagnosis and sub-catergories because the diagnosis are created by committee members who in some years all had conflicts of interest with financial ties to pharmaceutical companies profiting from the creation of new diagnostic labels.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM), the book published by the American Psychiatric Association and used for diagnosing people, has developed and grown to over 700 diagnosis and sub-categories.
 The lead Director for nearly 20 years of the DSM, Dr. Allen Frances, who has been called the most important psychiatrist in the world, indicated to me on November 14, 2014, at the International Society for Ethical Psychology and Psychiatry:

 “Mental disorders are no more and no less than constructs— necessary and useful, but also fallible and subjective.
 Experience teaches that anything that can be misused in the DSM will be misused—particularly under the pressure of well-financed drug company propaganda that mental disorders are under-diagnosed, are easy to diagnose even by untrained primary care doctors, are caused by a chemical imbalance, and require a pill solution.
 The combination of an overly inclusive DSM and misleading Pharma marketing has resulted in a massive mislabeling as mental disorders what are instead the expectable everyday aches and pains of everyday life and of childhood development. … The sad result is that we are massively over treating people who don’t need it.

-In all other branches of medicine, diseases are not created, but discovered.
+In all other branches of medicine, diseases are not created, but rather discovered.
 When a behavior or a thought is voted as unacceptable, the board committee may make it into a metaphorical disease, as was in the case when they included homosexuality years ago as a mental disease.
 They then removed it when people did not politically find it acceptable to call them diseased.
 The same was true when they labeled slaves to ran away from good white owners, making that an actual disorder.

 Thus, being labeled and diagnosed Schizophrenic, Bipolar or ADHD is not like having a diabetes’s.
 Being diagnosed Schizophrenic is like having a sick fiscal policy, and like being labeled Atheist.
 If one does not say prayers, does not go to a place of worship, and says there is no God, then they may be labeled Atheist.
 They can not have Atheist though.
 This is important distinction, as it defines how one might try to understand the thoughts, feelings and behaviors of a person labeled Schizophrenic.